Vegetarian and vegan dog diet: Potential benefits

-Nevertheless, a significant and growing body of studies and cases suggest that dogs may be successfully maintained and even thrive on nutritionally sound vegetarian diets long-term.
-Such diets have been associated with benefits such as improved coat condition, allergy control, weight control, increased overall health and vitality, arthritis regression, diabetes regression, cataract resolution, and decreased incidences of endocrine diseases like hypothyroidism.
+There is some evidence of health benefits for dogs on commercial vegetarian or vegan diets.
+However this comes from studies subject to selection bias.
+This limited evidence leaves significant uncertainty about the benefits of these diets for domestic dogs.

+Environmental impact

+Like humans, dogs have a significant environmental impact.
+In the US, cats and dogs are estimated to be responsible for 25-30% of the impacts from animal farming on the environment.
+90% of dogs' impact on carbon emissions comes from the dog food they eat.
+Switching a dog from a typical diet with meat to one without, reduces those emissions by 37%.
+The agricultural land freed up if all the world's dogs were fed a vegan diet could feed an additional 450 million people, because animal product require more land than plant-based foods.

+On average, switching a dog from a typical to a vegan diet can reduce carbon emissions by 340 kg CO2eq per year.

 Processing

 Processing is an important determinant of what nutrients a dog is actually able to digest and absorb.
 Plant-based ingredients can be very difficult to break down without proper enzymes in the animal's digestive tract to do this.
 Processing has the ability to break down nutrients such as insoluble fiber and protein that can aid in the digestibility of the ingredients and ensure the dog is utilizing the nutrients given to meet its requirements.
 However, processing can cause negative effects to these traits as well.

 Processing of kibble – extrusion process

-Production of dog food kibble is done through a process known as food extrusion.
-Extrusion is a process commonly used in the pet food industry to develop a product that is porous or "puffed" from expansion of pet-safe ingredients.
-Food extrusion is the process of which high pressure and heat are used to both shape and evenly distribute feed ingredients.